diegodsp/ngx-mini-audio-player/README.md

 Mini Audio Player
 =================
-This is a mini audio player for Angular.
+This is a mini audio player for Angular (not js).

 Simple file [source code](mini-audio-player.ts).